Wolli Creek, New South Wales: Commercial/Retail area

 Once industrial, Wolli Creek was redeveloped in the 2010s into a high-density residential and commercial area.
 Close proximity to the Sydney CBD and Sydney Airport, and well connected public transport services, along with the expansive parkland and attractive riverside setting, make it a popular residential location.

 The main retail precinct is the Village Square, which is directly opposite the Wolli Creek station entrance and contains a wide array of restaurants and cafés, a pharmacy, barber and other shops.
-Other amenities in the area include an Asian grocery in the village square, as well as an Aldi supermarket, Woolworths and a Dan Murphy's liquor store.

 Wolli Creek is home to two hotels: Novotel Sydney International Airport and CKS Sydney Airport Hotel.